-Exploration activities for the coming quarter will be focused on the Company's 860 sq km Santa Cruz portfolio, with particular emphasis being placed on drill target generation activities at both the Sierra Blanca project and within the broader Las Calandrias district.
-Follow-up drill testing of targets identified is currently expected to be undertaken during 2019.
+Exploration activities for the coming quarter will be focused on the Company's 860 sq km Santa Cruz portfolio, with particular emphasis being placed on drill target generation activities at both the Sierra Blanca and Los Cisnes projects.
+Follow-up drill testing of targets identified is currently expected to be undertaken during H2 2019 and beyond.
+Further drill target generation activities, including site reviews, are also expected to be undertaken at the Company's Savant Lake Project in Ontario, Canada.

 The volatility of stock markets and precious and base metals have eroded investor confidence to the extent that both advanced and junior companies have had a difficult time obtaining equity financing on reasonable terms.
 The Company must seek additional equity funding to fund ongoing exploration activities and to meet its ongoing general and administrative costs.
 The Company cannot guarantee it will be successful in raising additional funding.